About Adam Flatley

 Latest from Adam

-When describing the month of March there is an old saying: In like a lion, out like a lamb.
+It’s hard to believe, but the first quarter of 2023 is behind us and Spring is well sprung.
+There is an old saying when describing springtime: In like a lion, out like a lamb.
 I wonder if the same can be said for the state of ransomware in healthcare for 2023.
-I recently attended the American Hospital Association (AHA) Rural Leadership meeting in San Antonio and continually heard that a top concern is ransomware.
-How are hospitals being targeted?
-Who is targeting them?
-How should they plan and prepare for a breach and how do they ensure resiliency during the downtime?
+At this year’s American Hospital Association (AHA) Rural Leadership meeting in San Antonio, I continually heard that a top concern from attendees is ransomware.

 Don’t Pay the Ransom?
 When you take a step back and look at the ransomware problem, the obvious solution is for victims to refuse to pay the ransoms.
 It will demonetize the crime; the criminal enterprises that run these operations will no longer find the ransomware business to be profitable and they will move on to other things.
 However, this is much easier said than done.
 The actual decision of whether or not to pay the ransom, while a criminal gang is holding your network (and your data) hostage, is not an easy or simple decision to make.